Oct 16, 2009 06:58

 Thanks.
 I suppose a pear-shaped pancake is still edible - with your eyes closed!

-Melzie
+agree Melzie

 1 hr